turingschool/try-turing/frontend-advanced/api/index.md

 layout: lesson
 ---

-# Connect Mood Tracker to a Back-End API
+# Connect To Do List to a Back-End API
+<a href="../extensions">Back to All Extensions</a>

 ## Goals

 - Brainstorm and pseudo-code where our API requests would live in the code
 - Implement the syntax to make an API request

 **Note:** For this extension, you will start with a new Starter Kit.
-It has the completed Mood Tracker project with some additional pieces that are essential to this working.
+It has the completed To Do List project with some additional pieces that are essential to this working.
 [Start by remixing this project](https://glitch.com/edit/#!/tc-api-mood-starter).

 <br>
 ## Data APIs